prismaticant/horse/README.md

 # horsesim

 In this game you bet on horses until you run out of money.... thats it.
-Thats the game
+Thats the game.
+I plan on adding more depth later and maybe even multiplayer.

 Game Link: https://prismaticant.github.io/horse/